 BA (UBC), BA-CYC (UVic), MSc (Nova), RCC

-Area of expertise:
+Area(s) of expertise:

-teaching practice skills on-line, relational pedagogy, family counselling and work, decolonization and social justice in the practice space from settler social location, narrative and relational practice.
+Teaching practice skills on-line, relational pedagogy, family counselling and work, decolonization and social justice in the practice space from settler social location, narrative and relational practice.

 Biography